 VA failures to recognize MST markers and properly handle claims

-The 2017 OIG report identified where a number of MST claims fell through the cracks of adequate and proper consideration.
+The 2017 OIG report identified that a number of MST claims fell through the cracks of adequate and proper consideration.
 In 28% of the denials, evidence was found that was sufficient to request a medical exam, but none were requested.
 Personal medical records were not requested in 13% of the cases.
 In 11% of cases, insufficient efforts were made to confirm whether the incident was reported in service or to obtain copies of such reports.
 In 10% of the cases, the denials were based on contradictory or insufficient medical opinions.

 Other barriers to proper handling

-There are more barriers as well, those specific to MST which is a sort of subcategory of PTSD.
-The symptoms, stress and anxiety of MST may make it particularly hard for a veteran to navigate the complicated and lengthy VA disability claim process.
+There are more barriers as well, those specific to MST, which is a sort of subcategory of PTSD.
+The symptoms, stress, and anxiety of MST may make it particularly hard for a veteran to navigate the complicated and lengthy VA disability claim process.